Noctua School Alliance

 The ‘Developing Writing in Your School’ sessions build on the simple view of writing model and delves deeper into the writing process.
 It will increase your confidence in knowing that you are delivering a writing curriculum that provides the knowledge and skills for children to succeed.

-Session 1 - Wednesday 27th November 2024
+Session 1 - Transcription (Wednesday 26th November 2025)

 • Unpicking the simple view of writing model, specifically looking at the importance of embedding transcription skills (handwriting and spelling) in line with current thinking on the working memory.